SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Experiments

 \subsection{Ablation Study}

-The design choices in our method are verified by ablation experiments, presented in Tables~\ref{tbl:ablation_train_size} and \ref{tbl:ablation_method_elements}.
-Table~\ref{tbl:ablation_train_size} shows that a 10\% fraction of the FT3D\textsubscript{o} dataset is sufficient for \CorrFlow to converge to its optimal performance.
-In Table~\ref{tbl:ablation_method_elements}, we change one method element each time and keep all the others the same.
-The following ablative settings were examined: (a) use all target points for soft correspondence instead of the ones with highest transport amount (Equation~\ref{eq:soft_corr}); (b) ignore the point matching confidence by setting $p_{x_i} = 1$ in Equation~\ref{eq:dist_loss} and $\alpha_{conf} = 0$ in Equation~\ref{eq:total_loss}; (c) exclude the smoothness flow loss $\Lcal_{flow}$ from Equation~\ref{eq:total_loss}; and (d) turn off the flow refinement module.
+The design choices in our method are verified by ablation experiments presented in Table~\ref{tbl:ablation_method_elements}.
+We change one element each time and keep all the others the same.
+The following ablative settings were examined: (a) use all target points for soft correspondence instead of the ones with \camrdy{the} highest transport amount (Equation~\ref{eq:soft_corr}); (b) ignore the point matching confidence by setting $p_{x_i} = 1$ in Equation~\ref{eq:dist_loss} and $\alpha_{conf} = 0$ in Equation~\ref{eq:total_loss_scoop}; (c) exclude the smoothness flow loss $\Lcal_{flow}$ from Equation~\ref{eq:total_loss_scoop}; and (d) turn off the flow refinement module.

-\newtxt{ The ablation study validates the contribution of the proposed components to the method's performance.
+The ablation study validates the contribution of the proposed components to the method's performance.
 Considering a subset of target points for correspondence enables the model to concentrate on the most relevant candidates for flow estimation.
 The matching confidence emphasizes the influence of the more confident points in our confidence-aware distance loss $\Lcal_{dist}$.
 The smoothness loss term is important for regularizing the point representation learning to obtain similar features across neighboring points.
-Lastly, our flow refinement optimization improves the consistency of the flow field and reduces the $EPE$ substantially. }
+Lastly, our flow refinement optimization improves the consistency of the flow field and reduces the $EPE$ substantially. \camrdy{In the supplementary material, we provide an ablation study on the FT3D\textsubscript{o} train set size and find that a 10\% fraction of the data suffices for our method to realize its potential.}